 - Prepare and plan all of the elements of the shoot including hair, makeup, wardrobe, and even prop settings.
 Boudoir photography is less of a portrait session, but more of an inclusive idea surrounding your subject.
 Don’t be afraid to be creative.

 - Consult the model frequently during the session.
 Share back-of-the-camera images and give feedback and artistic direction when necessary.
 Boudoir photography is truly a team effort, so being open and flexible throughout your shoot will lead to creating beautiful images.

 The History of Boudoir Photography

 The concept of boudoir photography originated back in the 1920s, where photographers would create settings in either their studio or a luxury hotel environment.
-In these photography sessions, the models wore lingerie or in some cases were nude – a technique that was meant to express more implied sexuality than vulgarity.
+In these photography sessions, the models wore lingerie, or in some cases, were nude – a technique that was meant to express implied sexuality, not vulgarity.

-The intention of Boudoir photography is to capture the beauty of a woman’s figure and emotions, rather than an unrealistic or inappropriate exploration of her body.
+The intention of boudoir photography is to capture the beauty of a subject’s figure and emotions, rather than an unrealistic or inappropriate exploration of the subject’s body.

-Additionally, boudoir photography was also used to create images for a woman’s romantic partner.
-The genre became popular among women as many soon to be brides would surprise their husband with images of themselves or even send their photographs to partners who may be in the service and overseas.
+Additionally, boudoir photography was also used to create images for women’s romantic partners.
+The genre became popular among women, as many soon-to-be brides would surprise their husbands with images of themselves or even send their photographs to partners who were overseas.